bearyung/alice-cards/docs/tutorial-game-rules/turn-structure.md

 If you possess the required elements for one of the gems (Red, Green, or Purple), you must refine it at the start of your turn.
 Only one gem can be refined during this step.

-## Step 2: Declare the Creature

-Declare which Creature you will use for this turn by flipping the corresponding Identity Card face up.
-The opposing player (passive player) does not take any actions during this step.

-## Step 3: Reap and Heal
+## Step 2: Reap and Heal

 ### Reap
-- If your Creature Card’s element matches the element on the Environment card, place a “Reap” token on the Creature card and turn it 90 degrees to show it is “exhausted.”
+- If your Creature Cards in play with element matches the element on the Environment card, place a “Reap” token on the Creature card and turn it 90 degrees to show it is “exhausted.”
 During the Collect Elements step, you gain the corresponding element.

     :::warning Notes
     Only undamaged creatures can Reap.